John Gotti: Captain

-On October 15, 1976, Carlo Gambino died at home of natural causes.
-Against expectations, he had appointed Castellano to succeed him over his underboss Dellacroce.
+On October 15, 1976, Carlo Gambino died at his home of natural causes.
+Against expectations, he had appointed Paul Castellano to succeed him over his underboss Dellacroce.
 Gambino appeared to believe that his crime family would benefit from Castellano's focus on white-collar businesses.
-Dellacroce, at the time, was imprisoned for tax evasion and was unable to contest Castellano's succession.
-Castellano's succession was confirmed at a meeting on November 24, with Dellacroce present.
-Castellano arranged for Dellacroce to remain as underboss while directly running traditional Cosa Nostra activities such as extortion, robbery, and loansharking.
-While Dellacroce accepted Castellano's succession, the deal effectively split the Gambino family into two rival factions.
+Dellacroce was in prison for tax evasion at the time and was therefore unable to contest the succession.
+Castellano's position as boss was confirmed at a meeting on November 24, with Dellacroce present.
+Castellano arranged for Dellacroce to remain as underboss while directly running the family's affairs.
+While Dellacroce accepted Castellano's succession, the deal effectively split the Gambino family into two rival factions, Castellano's based in Brooklyn and Dellacroce's in Manhattan.

-In 1976, the membership books were reportedly reopened.
-Gotti was released in July 1977, after two years' imprisonment; he was subsequently initiated as a made man into the Gambino family, now under the command of Castellano, and immediately promoted to replace Fatico as capo of the Bergin crew.
-He and his crew reported directly to Dellacroce as part of the concessions given by Castellano to keep Dellacroce as underboss, and Gotti was regarded as Dellacroce's protégé.
+In 1976, the Gambino family's membership books were reportedly reopened.
+Gotti was released in July 1977, after two years' imprisonment; he was subsequently initiated into the family, now under the command of Castellano, and immediately promoted to replace Fatico as capo of the Bergin crew.
+Gotti's crew reported directly to Dellacroce as part of the concessions given by Castellano to keep Dellacroce as underboss, and Gotti was regarded as Dellacroce's protégé.
 Under Gotti, the crew were Dellacroce's biggest earners.
 Besides his cut of his subordinates' earnings, Gotti ran his own loansharking operation and held a no-show job as a plumbing supply salesman.
-Unconfirmed allegations by FBI informants in the Bergin Hunt and Fish Club claimed that Gotti also financed drug deals.
+Unconfirmed allegations by FBI informants claimed that Gotti also financed drug deals.

-Gotti tried to keep most of his personal family uninvolved with his life of crime, with the exception of his son John Angelo Gotti, who was a mob associate by 1982.